 “I wouldn’t use it like that.
 It will level a whole building before you even throw it.
 Think of it more like a suicide protocol.”

 “Right, you always buy the coolest stuff,” Mia drawled.

-Mia threw herself on the ground and Koort fired with the rifle.
-The ARA gun discharged a lightning storm which engulfed a pair of infected women, who were about to pounce on Mia.
+Mia threw herself on the ground, and Koort fired with the rifle.
+The ARA gun discharged a lightning storm which engulfed a pair of infected women, who were about to pounce.
 The blue-white nimbus burned through flesh and bone, freezing both virus zombies in place.
-Koort released the trigger and the two attackers collapsed in a pair of charred heaps.
+Koort released the trigger, and the two attackers collapsed in a pair of charred heaps.

-Koort looked in her direction and saw a large group of humanoids in the distance, running with sort of a weird stagger toward him and Mia.
-They were scores of them and more were coming out of the shadows.
+He followed her gaze, and saw a large group of humanoids in the distance, running with a sort of a weird stagger toward them.
+There were scores of virus-zombies, and more were coming out of the shadows.

 “Mia, run, RUN!”

-Koort and Mia fled down the street and climbed up on a wide walkway.
+They fled down the street, and climbed up on a wide walkway.
 Behind them, the infected horde pursued with vicious relentlessness.
 Koort yelled at Mia.
 “Call for backup!
 Tell them we have a class five outbreak!”